montehurd/mediawiki-quickstart/README.md

 ### Adding more extensions

-Look at the extension manifest folders in `~/mediawiki-quickstart/extensions/manifests`
+Look at the existing extension manifest folders in `~/mediawiki-quickstart/extensions/manifests`

 Copy one of them and rename it for your extension and edit it to use your extension's settings